ShabaniLab/summer_qcamp/tracks/tr4_noise.md

 Qiskit provides both tools to simulate the impact of noise on a qubit under Aer and tools to characterize qubits under Ignis.
-Because those characterizations require to run many circuits it is not always practical to run them on the real hardware, but you can try to run a couple of a real backend to get a feel for the real devices limitations.
+Because those characterizations require to run many circuits it is not always practical to run them all on the real hardware, but you can try to run a couple on a real backend to get a feel for the real devices limitations.

 The following two notebooks cover how to define noise in qiskit, and cover in particular the noise model that can be used to approximate the noise on a real